-Amenities: Elementary school with large athletic fields complex in the rear, used for town youth sports, one of the town's top recreational assets.
-Interesting history that the fields complex was at one time an airstrip, and Walt Disney landed a private plane there.
-Gated driveway leads past fields down to access Water Dept. and conservation land behind (see Water and Conservation Parcels, Elm St to RR tracks, below).
-Bay Circuit Trail is routed off Elm St. from the east and down this driveway, to enter contiguous Water and Conservation Parcels (Elm St to RR tracks) (see below).
+Current use: Elementary school with large athletic fields complex in the rear, used for town youth sports, one of the town's top recreational assets.
+The complex was at one time an airstrip, and Walt Disney landed a private plane there.
+Gated driveway leads past fields down to access Water Dept. and conservation land behind (see Water and Conservation Parcels - Elm St to RR tracks, below).
+Bay Circuit Trail is routed off Elm St. from the east and down this driveway, to enter contiguous Water and Conservation Parcels- RR tracks to High St area (see below).